-Through funding fromthe PTA, Grant has a part time Science teacher that supports learning in the garden and our robotics classes.
-Grant recieved a major impact grant from the PETaluma Education Foundation to fund our robotics curriculum!
+Through funding from the PTA, Grant has a part-time Science teacher that supports learning in the garden and our robotics classes.
+Grant received a major impact grant from the Petaluma Education Foundation to fund our robotics curriculum!

 Performing Arts is a volunteer-run after-school drama program designed and run by Grant parents for Grant students.
 Please consider taking advantage of this fabulous confidence and character building experience.

 Our program has become so popular with the Grant community that enrollment numbers are very high.
 Grant hosts a Talent show in the Fall and a Musical in the Spring.

 Rehearsals typically begin for the Fall show shortly after school starts.
 The Spring show rehearsals start shortly after the Winter break.